OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Statements

-All statements be prefixed by *Attributes*, see the Attributes section for more details.
+All statements may be prefixed by *Attributes*, see the Attributes section for more details.

 *codeblock*